hapax/hapax.github.io/assets/simple-physics.md

 ### 4.2.
 Collisions and cross-sections <a id="sec-4-2" name="sec-4-2"></a>

-*Collisions with elephants.* Collisions occur when objects happen to be in the same place at the same time.
+*Colliding elephants.* Collisions occur when objects happen to be in the same place at the same time.
 If you want to keep track of what is entering your space, imagine that you sweep out an envelope as you move.